supercaracal/scram-sha-256/README.md

 ===============================================================================

 This is a password generator for PostgreSQL.
-It encrypt a raw string with SCRAM-SHA-256.
+It encrypts a raw string with SCRAM-SHA-256.

 ## Installation
 ```